profitviews/heisenberg/README.md

 ﻿# **Socket.IO C++ for ProfitView**

-This project has been forked from: https://github.com/isaelblais/socket.io-cpp where it was forked from https://github.com/himynameschris/socket.io-poco.
+This project has been forked from: [isaelblais/socket.io-cpp](https://github.com/isaelblais/socket.io-cpp) where it was forked from [himynameschris/socket.io-poco](https://github.com/himynameschris/socket.io-poco).
-The originally forked version (of [Isaël Blais](https://github.com/isaelblais)) seemed to function in some contexts, but not with https://markets.profitview.net.
+The forked version (of [Isaël Blais](https://github.com/isaelblais)) seemed to function in some contexts, but not with https://markets.profitview.net.

-Some significant changes were required.
+Some significant changes were required to get it working.
+It now appears robust.

 ## Prerequisits ##